davewhiteland/compsci-superbasics/collections/_hardware/monitors.md

 ### Refresh rate

 The monitor refreshes its display many times a second.
-The actual speed is called its _refresh rate_.
+The frequency at which it does so is its _refresh rate_.
 Most computer monitors aim to "paint" the whole screen up to 60 times a second (this is considerably faster than earlier TV or cinema technology).
 Refreshing the screen display requires that the monitor determines the precise colour for every single pixel.
 Calculating this is an intensive task (especially if there are millions of pixels), which is why today's monitors have their own dedicated
 [graphics processing units]({{ site.baseurl }}/hardware/gpu) (GPUs).